-The Tulsa Ballet will make history this weekend when it brings to life its own version of Shakespeare’s classic “Romeo and Juliet.”
+The Tulsa Ballet will make history this month when it brings to life its own version of Shakespeare’s classic “Romeo and Juliet.”
 The company commissioned nationally recognized freelance choreographer Edwaard Liang to create the production.

 “We have done, three times, Michael Smuin’s version, which I think is one of the most beautiful versions of ‘Romeo and Juliet,’” says Marcello Angelini, Tulsa Ballet artistic director.
 “When you do a production three times in a row, you owe it to your audience to do something new.”

 In April 2010, Angelini observed as Liang choreographed “Beautiful Child,” one of three ballets comprising “Pop Culture,” a world premiere production performed in Tulsa Ballet’s Studio K Theater.

 Angelini says the “lightbulb went on” as he watched Liang create beautiful pieces that ranged from romantic to comedic.
 Recognizing a unique opportunity, Angelini approached Liang about choreographing an entirely new production.

 “I pushed him one day and said, ‘Edwaard, what do you think about creating a new “Romeo and Juliet”?’”
 Angelini says.